Forms & Resources

 I have sold my boat, can I get a refund?

-You can get a full refund of your mooring fees until May 15th.
-After that you can get an eighty percent refund until May 1st and a half-refund of your mooring fees until July 15th.
+You can get a full refund of your mooring fees until March 1st.
+After that you can get an eighty percent refund until May 1st and a half-refund of your mooring fees until July 1st.
 Parking cards are not refundable.
 There are no refunds after July 1st.
 To get a refund, you need to submit a request for the refund in writing or by email to the Chicago Harbors main office.
 Note that if you get a refund, any transfers on file will be cancelled and if you wish to renew, you must submit a new application.